-$$PFE = \begin{cases} Yes, & \text{if agent has direct flood experience} \\ No, & \text{otherwise} \end{cases}$$ Eq 4
+$$PFE = \left\{ \begin{array}{ll} yes, & if \ agent \ has \ direct \ flood \ experience \\ no, & otherwise \end{array} \right.$$

-- H0 has a value of Own or Rented.
+HO has a value of own or rented.
 Initially, agents are randomly assigned to one of the values.
-Then, we assume that the house ownership of a percentage of the household agents changes randomly, at every time step. - HI has a value of Low or High.
+Then, we assume that the house ownership of a percentage of the household agents changes randomly, at every time step.

+- HI has a value of low or high.
 Similar to the house ownership, we assume that the income of a percentage of the household agents changes randomly, at every time step.
-It should be noted that this factor affects the agents that implement permanent adaptation measures of installing utilities in higher storeys and flood adapted interior fittings, which are classified as structural measures (see Bubeck et al., 2013, p.1330). - SS has a value of Yes or No. This variable is related to the last institution mentioned in Table 1.
-In the ABM setup, it is used as a policy lever to test the effect of subsidies on the implementation of structural adaptation measures. - SN has a value of Low or High.
-As shown in Eq 5, this factor depends on the number of agents that implement a specific type of adaptation measure for a given house category.
-If the number is greater than a threshold, agents who occupy that same house category will have High SN value.
-Otherwise, SN is Low.
+It should be noted that this factor affects the agents that implement permanent adaptation measures of installing utilities in higher storeys and flood-adapted interior fittings, which are classified as structural measures (see Bubeck et al., 2013, p.
+1330). - SS has a value of yes or no. This variable is related to the last institution mentioned in Table 1.
+In the ABM setup, it is used as a policy lever to test the effect of subsidies on the implementation of structural adaptation measures. - SN has a value of low or high.
+As shown in Eq.
+(5), this factor depends on the number of agents that implement a specific type of adaptation measure for a given house category.
+If the number is greater than a threshold, agents who occupy that same house category will have a high SN value.
+Otherwise, SN is low.

-$$SN = \begin{cases} High, & if NA{measureType} \ge threshold \\ Low, & otherwise \end{cases}$$ Eq 5 where, $NA{measureType}$ is the number of agents that implement a specific type of measure type depending on the category of a house they occupy.
+$$SN = \begin{cases} \text{high,} & \text{if } NA{measureType} \ge \text{threshold} \\ \text{low,} & \text{otherwise} \end{cases}, \quad (5)$$ where NA{measureType} is the number of agents that implement a specific type of measure depending on the category of house they occupy.

-- Coping is a function of the five factors, and agents appraise their coping using a rule-based decision tree illustrated in Figure 320 5Figure 5.
-For households that implement a structural measure, the full decision tree is evaluated while for those that implement non-structural measures (i.e., temporary measures), shapes and lines in the dashed line are not assessed.
-If household agents have direct flood experience, the conditions that they would not intend to cope and implement a structural measure are if they occupy a rented house and (i) they have high income but have low SN, or (ii) they have low income and received a subsidy, but have low SN.
-If agents live in their own house, the only condition - 325 that they would not intend to cope is if they have low income, received no subsidy and have low SN.
-In all the other cases, agents coping appraisal results in intention to cope.
-If agents do not have direct flood experience, the only case that they develop a coping behaviour is when the agents own the house they occupy and (i) they have high income and have high SN, or (ii) they have low income, have received a subsidy and have high SN.
+Coping is a function of the five factors, and agents appraise their coping using a rule-based decision tree illustrated in Fig. 5.
+For households that implement a structural measure, the full decision tree is evaluated, while for those that implement non-structural measures (i.e. temporary measures), the dashed shapes and lines are not assessed.
+If household agents have direct flood experience, the conditions that cause no intention to cope and implement a structural measure are if they occupy a rented house and (i) they have high income but have low SN, (ii) they have low income and received no subsidy or (iii) they have low income and received a subsidy but have low SN.
+If agents live in their own house, the only condition that causes no intention to cope is if they have low income, received no subsidy and have low SN.
+In all the other cases, agents' coping appraisal results in the intention to cope.
+If agents do not have direct flood experience, the only case in which they develop a coping behaviour is when the agents own the house they occupy and (i) they have high income and have high SN or (ii) they have low income, have received a subsidy and have high SN.
 In the rest of the cases, household agents do not develop coping behaviour.